BugBusterSWE/userManual/chapters/managementCollection.md

 # Collection management
 ## Dashboard display
+The dashboard is the main page from which you can have access to the list of collection in the system and other features.
+To enter you must be authenticated (see 2.2).

+TODO: Manca immagine dashboard

 ## Opening collection index
 The collection index page displays the contents of a collection in a table.
 To open a collection index (see Figure 3) you need to click on the link present in the menu bar (1) , MaaS will show the entire contents of the collection (2).
 This table displays all the documents you can open ( see 3.3 ) by clicking on the related links (3).